-|It’s common for women who love exercise to find out instantly information about workouts and their effects on their pregnancy.
+|It’s common for women who love exercise to instantly find out information about workouts and their effects on their pregnancy.
 With cycling being such a popular sport, we decided to find out a little bit more about its benefits and potential risks to pregnant women everywhere.

 First things first, you must be aware that your energy levels are very different when you’re pregnant.
 During your first trimester, all the energy and hard work your body is doing is going towards creating the placenta so try to avoid long or hard training sessions (even more so in the evening).
 Cycling during your second and third trimester will be easier but you should check with your doctor if you have any doubts!